Product

 This chapter covers lessons on how to improve your product and the value you provide.
 It’s useful for the CEO and CTO.

-What you don't build is nearly as important
+Deciding what not to build is nearly as important

 You might get customers that you weren't planning on